bingb0t5/im-in/SCHEMA_OR_DATA_MODEL.md

 - `status` is currently `confirmed`, `waitlist`, `pending_approval`, or `cancelled`
 - one activity can have both signed-in and guest-backed attendees
 - proxy and host-added attendees are distinguished through `added_by_type`
+- `added_by_attendee_profile_id` preserves guest/proxy attribution and must move when two attendee profiles are merged
 - `pending_approval` rows are used so hosts and attendees can still see pending join requests directly in `Going`

 ### `event_hosts`